python/devguide/developer-workflow/c-api.rst

 1. The internal, private API, available with ``Py_BUILD_CORE`` defined.
    Ideally declared in ``Include/internal/``.
 Any API named with a leading underscore is also considered private.
-2. The “general” public C API, available when ``Python.h`` is included normally.
+2. The “general” public C API, available when :cpy-file:`Include/Python.h` is included normally.
    Ideally declared in ``Include/cpython/``.
 3. The Unstable C API, identified by the ``PyUnstable_`` name prefix.
    Ideally declared in :cpy-file:`Include/cpython/` along with the general public API.
 4. The Limited C API, available with :c:macro:`Py_LIMITED_API` defined.
    Ideally declared directly under ``Include/``.

-Each tier has different stability & maintenance requirements to think about when you add or change definitions in it.
+Each tier has different stability and maintenance requirements to consider when you add or change definitions in it.

 The compatibility guarantees for public C API are explained in the